 - Founder of World Interplay festival for young playwrights and Director of the first 4 festivals (1983-1995) – the first two in Sydney; 3rd in Warragul (Vic); and the 4th in Townsville.

 The brief was to establish and administer an international event for emerging playwrights – initially aged 12 to 20, but later 18 to 26; to develop and manage its workshop, readings and performance programs, developing a team of Australian and international professional tutors, directors and actors for each festival; and oversight of travel, accommodation, meals and hospitality arrangements.
-EB was consultant and tutor for the 1997, 1999, 2001 and 2003 Festivals.
+Errol was consultant and tutor for the 1997, 1999, 2001 and 2003 Festivals.
 From 1998 he was Founding Patron by Board appointment.
 (Unfortunately due to financial pressures World Interplay was wound up in 2011.)

-During EB’s involvement the festivals nurtured over 400 emerging playwrights from 25 nations and providing ongoing support networks.
+During Errol’s involvement the festivals nurtured over 400 emerging playwrights from 25 nations and providing ongoing support networks.
 The young writers included: Donna Abela (Aust.), Ezekiel Alembi (Kenya), Biyi Bandele-Thomas (Nigeria), Hilary Bell (Aust.), Luke Devenish (Aust.), Bridget Carpenter (US), Valerie Foley (Aust.), Sara Graefe (Canada), Jonathan Harvey (UK), Sarah Kane (UK), Barrie Kosky (Aust.), Le Quy Duong (Vietnam, now Aust.), Adam May (Aust.), Chris Mead (Aust.), Han Ong (US), Duncan Sarkies (NZ), Antje Strubel (Germany), Ta Duy Binh (Vietnam, now Aust.), Alexa Wyatt (Aust.), Felicia Zeller (Germany).